Complex Civil Cases are assigned for all purposes to either:

 dept23@saccourt.ca.gov

 The information provided here is designed to assist you in managing your complex civil case.
-The Court strongly encourages parties to review this information before directly contacting your assigned department.
+The Court strongly encourages parties to review the standing orders and department guidelines before directly contacting your assigned department.
 If you need additional information, each department’s e-mail address and phone number is listed above.
 E-mail correspondence is preferred and will likely lead to a quicker response.

 Complex Case Designation and Assignment

-As defined in California Rule of Court 3.400(a), “a ‘complex case’ is an action that requires exceptional judicial management to avoid placing unnecessary burdens on the court or the litigants and to expedite the case, keep costs reasonable, and promote effective decision making by the court, the parties, and counsel.”
+As defined in California Rule of Court 3.400(a) - external link, “a ‘complex case’ is an action that requires exceptional judicial management to avoid placing unnecessary burdens on the court or the litigants and to expedite the case, keep costs reasonable, and promote effective decision making by the court, the parties, and counsel.”

 Rule of Court 3.400 - external link sets forth the factors the Court considers when evaluating whether an action is complex.